Vishwa-santan/pypdf2/README.md

-#PDF Text Extraction and NLP with spaCy
+# PDF Text Extraction and NLP with spaCy

 This project extracts text from a PDF file, performs **Named Entity Recognition (NER)** and **Dependency Parsing** using spaCy, and exports the extracted entities into a structured **JSON file**.

-#✨ Features
+# 📂 Features

 Feature	Description